three-foxes-in-a-trenchcoat/kflow/README.md

 	Edit `k8s/daemonset.yaml` so the volumeMount and `CONNTRACK_PATH` agree, or pass the exact path the daemon can see inside the container with `--conntrack`.

+### Auto-detect mode

+The daemon can attempt to auto-detect the correct conntrack file path if you don't want to pick an exact path.

+**This is enabled by default.**

+Use the installer to embed a custom path into the manifest (the installer will translate `/proc/...` to `/host/proc/...` when needed):

+	`kflow install --conntrack <whatever> -n monitoring`

+If auto-detection fails the daemon will log a message and fall back to the configured path; using `KFLOW_DEBUG` will emit helpful debug messages about which candidate paths were tested.

 Quick debugging checklist if pods show no connections:

 1. On the node, check that conntrack is present and readable: `sudo head -n 20 /proc/net/nf_conntrack` (or your distro's path).